 When we prep for death, we think about the physical components.
 For example, we get a room ready.
 Order a portable potty chair or hospital bed to help make us more comfortable.
 We ask a lot of questions about what our bodies will do as we slow down.
 However, there are equally important emotional and psychological changes coming.
-Unfortunately we don’t always prep for these issues and, as a result, experience discomfort of a different sort.
-The good news: anger and frustration don’t always have to accompany end of life.
-Here are some ways to understand and maybe avoid terminal agitation:
+Unfortunately, we don’t always prep for these issues and, as a result, experience discomfort of a different sort.
+The good news: anger and frustration don’t always have to accompany the end of life.
+Here are some ways to understand and maybe avoid terminal agitation.

 Common feelings at end of life

 Everybody is different.
 No two lives are the same – and no two deaths are the same either.
-Nonetheless there are some commonalities to the dying process, including common feelings.
+Nonetheless, there are some commonalities to the dying process, including common feelings.

 These are not necessarily negative either.